dlcs/role-provider-demo/readme.md

 This is a basic app that shows the minimum functionality for a role-provider with no downstream dependency.

+See [Protagonist Access-Control RFC](https://github.com/dlcs/protagonist/blob/develop/docs/rfcs/005-Access-Control.md) for more details on role-provider.

+## Routes

+This application exposes the following routes:

+* `/login` - renders login page and accepts POSTed form to validate user.
+On successful validation the user is redirected back to the configured DLCS instance.
+* `/logout` - clears user session
+* `/roles` - supports POST operation to get configured roles for current user.
+Protected by basic authentication.

 ## Getting Started

 The app can be built and run via the included dockerfile, for example: